Chart Color Schemes

 Tocumwal - Finley - Jerilderie is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, the area is expected to expand by 702 persons to 2041, with an increase of 5.0% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for SA2 areas, released in 2024 with a 2022 base year.
+For uncovered areas, NSW State Government's SA2 level projections are used, released in 2022 with a 2021 base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on demographic trends and latest ERP population numbers, the area is expected to increase by 702 persons by 2041, reflecting a total increase of 5.0% over the 17 years.

 Frequently Asked Questions - Population